Isolated in DC, Trump takes his case to his base

 “I have a message for Congress tonight,” Trump said to a roaring crowd.
 “Your job is to represent American families, American people, American workers.
 That’s your job.”

-At the start of the speech, Trump looked like he wanted to strike a note American unity, continuing his attempts to clean up the mess he created when he cast partial blame for a deadly neo-Nazi rally in Charlottesville onto people protesting white supremacy.
-“Loyalty to our nation requires loyalty to each other,” he said at the start of his speech.
+At the start of the speech, Trump looked like he wanted to strike a note of American unity, continuing his attempts to clean up the mess he created when he cast partial blame for a deadly neo-Nazi rally in Charlottesville onto people protesting white supremacy.
+“Loyalty to our nation requires loyalty to each other,” he said as he opened.
 “A wound inflicted upon one member of our community is a wound inflicted upon us all.”

-But then, he attempted to rewrite the record, repeating a modified version of his original post-Charlottesville statement that omitted the words that caused such widespread outrage; Trump originally said “many sides” were to blame at the neo-Nazi rally.
+But then, he attempted to rewrite the record, repeating a modified version of his original post-Charlottesville statement that omitted the words that caused such widespread outrage; Trump originally said “many sides” were to blame.

 It was a dramatic turn back to hard-edged campaign politics after a much hailed, thoughtful speech on Monday about extending the U.S. commitement in Afghanistan.
 But after seven months of a chaotic presidency, Tuesday’s swing was no surprise to Republican insiders as Trump delivered a not-subtle reminder of the strength of his voting base.

-Standing in front of a diverse crowd that included African American, Asian and Latinos supporters, Trump warmed up the crowd by demonizing the press before digging into his bread-and-butter issues.
+Standing in front of a diverse crowd that included African American, Asian and Latino supporters, Trump warmed up the crowd by demonizing the press before digging into his bread-and-butter issues.

 “You need to represent them on the border, on taxes, on healthcare,” Trump scolded lawmakers, noting the effort to repeal and replace Obamacare failed to advance because of one vote.